 I have always been a hopeless romantic, watching the cheesiest of movies.
 However, over the years I have realised that most romantic movies normalise and even justify stalking, body shaming, and misogyny in the name of love.
 In many of them, the female lead has to transform herself physically to prove her worth.
 Then there are other movies, that have gaping loopholes, for example, the airport/train station chase scenes.
 How do the characters get past security?
 Or how do they encounter over-friendly security personnel who let them break the rules as if uniting lovers is a part of their job description?
-Thankfully, there are still many movies that tug at one’s heartstrings while portraying healthy relationships.
+Thankfully, there are still many movies that tug at one's heartstrings while portraying healthy relationships.
 These are my favourite romantic movies that would make for a perfect watch on Valentine's Day:

 "After all, I'm just a girl, standing in front of a boy, asking him to love her" – if this quote does not melt your heart, I don't know what will!
 Notting Hill is the love story of Anna (Julia Roberts), an American actor, and William (Hugh Grant), a bookstore owner in Notting Hill, London.
 What actually works for the movie is its self-deprecating humour.
 Both characters possess the ability to recognise failure and just take it in their stride.
 The most endearing scene is the dinner scene in which William, Anna, and his friends are fighting for a brownie for being the biggest underachiever.
 The songs, "When you say nothing at all" by Ronan Keating and "Ain't no sunshine when she's gone" by Bill Withers take the romance to another level.
 Moreover, almost everyone secretly likes a love story of a famous person and a commoner.